abhishekkhare1998/EEG-Emotion-Recognition/README.md

 arousal separately.

 Feature Extraction was done using MATLAB scripts, for getting input features vectors (1x42) - "feature_extract.m" and for RBG Heatmaps - "RBGHeatmap.m".
-For reproduction mentioned below we are using the already extracted features from amigos dataset due to storage space constraints.
+For reproduction mentioned below, we are using the already extracted features from the Amigos dataset due to storage space constraints.

 ## Setting up the environment